Demazure crystals for flagged key polynomials: Introduction

 \section{Introduction}

-\defn{Schur polynomials} $s_\lambda$, indexed by all partitions, are the weight generating functions for \defn{semistandard Young tableaux} of shape $\lambda$.
+\defn{Schur polynomials} $s_\lambda$, indexed by partitions, are the weight generating functions for \defn{semistandard Young tableaux} of shape $\lambda$.
 As $\lambda$ varies over all partitions with at most $n$ parts, $\{s_\lambda\}$ forms a $\ZZ$-basis for the ring of symmetric polynomials in $n$ variables.
-In the context of representation theory, Schur polynomials are characters of finite-dimensional irreducible representations of general linear groups. \defn{Key polynomials} $\kappa_\alpha$, indexed by weak compositions, are the characters of Demazure modules for general linear groups \cite{D}.
+In representation theory, Schur polynomials are characters of irreducible polynomial representations of the general linear groups. \defn{Key polynomials} $\kappa_\alpha$, indexed by weak compositions, are the characters of Demazure modules, which are representations of Borel subgroups of the general linear groups \cite{Dem}.
 Key polynomials are nonsymmetric generalizations of Schur polynomials, and $\{\kappa_\alpha\}$ forms a basis for $\ZZ[x_1,x_2,\dots]$ as $\alpha$ ranges over all weak compositions.
 Lascoux and Sch\"utzenberger proved that key polynomials are weight generating functions of various combinatorial objects \cite{LS2}.

 Key polynomials are also related to other important polynomials in combinatorics.
-For example, \defn{Schubert polynomials} are representatives of the Schubert classes in the cohomology ring of the complete flag varieties \cite{LS}.
-It is known that Schubert polynomials are weight generating functions for \defn{bounded reduced factorizations}, which are certain generalizations of reduced words for a permutation \cite{BJS,FS}; see \S\ref{section 3} for more details.
+For example, \defn{Schubert polynomials} are representatives of the Schubert classes in the cohomology ring of the complete flag variety \cite{LS}.
+Schubert polynomials also generalize Schur polynomials in the sense that Schur polynomials are representatives of the Schubert classes indexed by \defn{Grassmannian} permutations.
+Schubert polynomials are also weight generating functions for \defn{bounded reduced factorizations}, which are certain generalizations of reduced words for a permutation \cite{BJS, FS}; see \S\ref{section 3} for more details.
 Lascoux and Sch\"utzenberger proved that Schubert polynomials expand as non-negative integer linear combinations of key polynomials; see \cite[Thm.~3]{RS}.